- Oops!Something went wrong.Please try again later.

 OSE Immunotherapeutics is an integrated biotechnology company focused on developing and partnering therapies to control the immune system for immuno-oncology and autoimmune diseases.
 The company’s immunology research and development platform is focused on three areas: T-cell-based vaccination, Immuno-Oncology (focus on myeloid targets), Auto-immunity & Inflammation.
 Its balanced first-in-class clinical and preclinical portfolio has a diversified risk profile:

 Tedopi® (innovative combination of neoepitopes): the company’s most advanced product; positive results for Step-1 of the Phase 3 trial (Atalante 1) in Non-Small Cell Lung Cancer post checkpoint inhibitor failure.

-In Phase 2 in pancreatic cancer (TEDOPaM, sponsor GERCOR) in combination.
+In Phase 2 in pancreatic cancer (TEDOPaM), sponsor GERCOR.

 CoVepiT: a prophylactic second-generation vaccine against COVID-19, developed using SARS-CoV-2 optimized epitopes against multi variants.
-Positive preclinical and human ex vivo results in August 2020, clinical trial expected to start in Q1 2021.
+Positive preclinical and human ex vivo results.
+Voluntary and temporary Phase 1 enrollment suspension on-going (July 2021).

 BI 765063 (OSE-172, anti-SIRPα mAb on SIRPα/CD47 pathway): developed in partnership with Boehringer Ingelheim in advanced solid tumors; positive Phase 1 results in monotherapy and BI 765063 dose escalation study ongoing in combination with Ezabenlimab (PD-1 antagonist).